|Unit||Index 2010Q1=100, NSA|

-The residential property price index (RPPI) is a set of hedonic price indexes for houses and apartments (flats) in Cyprus and five subnational areas, and is produced by the Central Bank of Cyprus from data collected by 12 member banks.
-Quarterly from 2006Q1.
+For Cyprus, the residential property price index (RPPI) is a set of hedonic price indexes for houses and apartments (flats), produced by the Central Bank of Cyprus from data collected by 12 member banks.
+Data Buffet carries an excerpt.

 The indices are based on property valuation data collected since 2006 by the contracted banks, which receive the relevant information from independent property surveyors in connection with mortgage transactions, such as housing loans, mortgage refinancing and mortgage collateral.
 The data, which are representative of the Cyprus property market, cover all the areas under the effective control of the Republic of Cyprus (Nicosia, Limassol, Larnaca, Paphos and Famagusta) and refer to residential properties (houses and apartments).
 The base period for all the indices is the first quarter of 2010 (i.e. 2010Q1=100).